 -Aspirational assemblies and 'Life Skills Week'.
-We contacted members of our local community to speak to our pupils about their jobs / careers, with a particular focus upon how particular aspects of their education supported them with this.
-There were numerous successful assemblies held through Autumn 21 and Spring 22.
+For the second successive year, we contacted members of our local community to speak to our pupils about their jobs / careers, with a particular focus upon how particular aspects of their education supported them with this.
+There were numerous successful assemblies held throughout Autumn 22.
 Feedback from pupils regarding these was very positive.
-In Summer 2022 we held a Year 6 'Life Skills Week', where members of our school community came in to run workshops with pupils.
-These included mental health, public speaking, computer programming, floristry and bike maintenance.
+In Summer 2023 we held our second successive Year 6 'Life Skills Week', where members of our school community came in to run workshops with pupils.
 Every pupil had the opportunity to attend at least two workshops, and, again, feedback was positive.